MattD18/IDD-Fa18-Lab3/README.md

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**

+yes color

 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**

+photo - 5k gives 760 -> 460
+short flex 10k gives 100-400
+soft 10k gives 400-1023

 **e.
-What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**
+What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)** photo- linear flex- logarithmic soft- different places different resitance
 ### 2. Accelerometer

 **a.
 Include your accelerometer read-out code in your write-up.**